Audi A1 Sportback review

 Under the skin the Audi A1 Sportback is identical to the three-door car, so it drives just as well.
 Its low weight and compact size make it agile in the corners, and an electronic differential that's fitted as standard gently brakes the wheel with least grip, so it resists understeer well and grips hard when you apply the power.

-Diesel fans get the choice of 104bhp 1.6 TDI and 141bhp 2.0 TDI units, both of which are smooth and punchy, but don’t feel particularly sporty.
-Petrol options include a 85bhp 1.2 TFSI and a 1.4 TFSI with either 120bhp, 138bhp or 182bhp – all of which can be ordered with a twin-clutch seven-speed S tronic gearbox.
-These engines feel eager to rev, produce an growl from the exhausts and suit the A1’s character far better than the diesels.
+As of late 2014, diesel fans had their options culled to a single 1.6-litre TDI.
+However, while it's smooth and punchy, it doesn't feel particularly sporty.
+Petrol options include the brillaint 94bhp 1.0-litre TFSI and a 1.4 TFSI with either 123bhp or 148bhp – all of which can be ordered with a twin-clutch seven-speed S tronic gearbox.
+These engines feel eager to rev, produce an growl from the exhausts and suit the A1’s character far better than the diesel.

 Compact dimensions, light controls and decent visibility ensure the Audi is easy to manoeuvre in town.
 Head out on to the open road and you’ll find wind and road noise are reasonably well suppressed, but the drone from the diesels is a little intrusive on the motorway.